Progamercursa1/underwater-drone-projects/missions/mission-01-simulated-lake-study/README.md

 - This mission simulates basic environmental sensing for future underwater drone testing.
 - Values were generated manually to simulate realistic patterns.
 - Future missions will use real Arduino data from water sensors.

+This script simulates a basic underwater drone mission by displaying step-by-step sensor data such as depth, temperature, and turbidity over time.
+It visualizes how conditions change as the drone descends in a simulated lake using real-time plotted graphs.